True-North-Intelligent-Algorithms/notebooks-and-napari-widgets-for-dl/_sources/2025_updates_and_advances/01_tools.md

 #### Pixi

 Pixi solves the "it worked last year but breaks today" problem.
-Unlike conda environments that can drift over time or break with OS updates, Pixi creates locked, reproducible environments from a single `pixi.toml` file.
+Unlike conda environments that can drift over time or break because ambiguous dependencies change, Pixi creates locked, reproducible environments from a single `pixi.toml` file.

-**The secret sauce:** The `pixi.lock` file.
+The key is `pixi.lock` file.
 Even if someone writes a sloppy `pixi.toml` with loose version constraints, the lock file captures the exact versions that actually worked.
 This lock file is what makes true reproduction possible.

 This means:
 - Examples from 2024 will still run in 2030